 Shenzhen Nongke Orchid (up to $200,000)

-The Shenzhen Nongke Orchid is completely human-made.
-For eight years, scientists worked painstakingly to cultivate this flower.
+The Shenzhen Nongke Orchid is a creation made 100 percent by mankind, or more exact, developed by scientists who worked tirelessly for eight years in a lab to cultivate this bloom.
 Plant lovers now exercise a similar level of patience when growing this orchid, as it can take between four to five years to bloom.

-Blooms, at last, dazzle the senses with particular aesthetic and fragrance, ones a few will ever get to experience.
+These stunning blooms, at least, dazzle the senses with a particular scent, but the plant is so rare that few will ever get to inhale its fragrance.
 Precious specimens are auctioned off for up to $200,000.

 06 of 06